Dialogue

 Sandra Neves

-Production director
+Production direction

 Ana Carvalhosa

-Joana Mesquita Alves, Cláudia Santos
+Joana Mesquita Alves (project coordination) and Cláudia Santos

-Technical coordinator
+Technical coordination

 Pedro Coutinho